Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Related Work

 \section{Related Work}

-\textbf{Spatiotemporal representation learning.} Dominant video representation learning works have two categories, \ie discriminative- and generative-based methods. \textbf{(i)} The discriminative-based methods aim at mining unique representations within videos.
-For example, SVT~\citep{SVT} aligns several views from the same video with different spatial and temporal resolution for video-invariant representations.
-RSPNet~\citep{rspnet}, ASCNet~\citep{ascnet}, and LongShortView~\citep{long} utilize the appearance and temporal consistency of videos as the supervision.
+\textbf{Spatiotemporal representation learning.} Dominant video representation learning works have two categories, \ie, discriminative- and generative-based methods. \textbf{(i)} The discriminative-based methods aim at mining unique representations within videos.
+For example, SVT~\cite{SVT} aligns several views from the same video with different spatial and temporal resolution for video-invariant representations.
+RSPNet~\cite{rspnet}, ASCNet~\cite{ascnet}, and LongShortView~\cite{long} utilize the appearance and temporal consistency of videos as the supervision.
 They use different augmentations of videos to construct positive and negative pairs to learn correspondences along the spatial and temporal dimensions. \textbf{(ii)} The generative-based methods try to reconstruct visual information from corrupted inputs.
-For example, MAE-based~\citep{ImageMAE} methods~\citep{VideoMAE,VideoMAE_Kaiming} use pixel values of video frames as supervision by masking raw videos with an extremely high ratio and reconstructing them.
+For example, MAE-based~\cite{ImageMAE} methods~\cite{VideoMAE,VideoMAE_Kaiming} use pixel values of video frames as supervision by masking raw videos with an extremely high ratio and reconstructing them.

-Previous works are mainly trained on highly curated datasets, \eg Kinetics-400, HMDB51, and UCF101, where the temporal motions are not significant~\citep{singularity}.
+Previous works are mainly trained on highly curated datasets, \eg, Kinetics-400, HMDB51, and UCF101, where the temporal motions are not significant~\cite{singularity}.
 This leads to a ``spatial bias'', thus weakening the transferability to real-world uncurated datasets due to the lack of long-term temporal reasoning.
-Besides, existing works merely use visual supervision without explicit semantic information, leading to weak cognitive capabilities.
-Compared to them, our work leverages natural language derived from the video itself, \ie the ASR transcripts, as the supervision.
-Benefiting from the rich spatiotemporal information, our learned video representations have stronger transferability.
+Besides, existing works merely use visual supervision without explicit semantic information.
+Compared to them, our work leverages natural language derived from the video itself, \ie, the ASR transcripts, as the supervision.
+Benefiting from the rich spatiotemporal information, our learned video representations have stronger transferability to downstream tasks.